FoolishRobo/wiki_app/README.md

 ## Overview

-Wiki App is a mobile application developed using Flutter, a UI toolkit that enables the creation of natively compiled applications for mobile, web, and desktop from a single codebase.
+Wiki App is a mobile application developed using Flutter.

 ## Flutter Version